 Characteristics: Second degree AV block Type II is also referred to as Mobitz II (only two names this time 3).
 This form of conduction delay occurs below the level of the AV node, either at the bundle of His (uncommon) or the bundle branches (common).
 A hallmark of this type of second-degree AV block is that there is a pattern of conducted P waves (with a constant PR interval), followed by one or more non-conducted P waves.
 The PR interval does not lengthen before a dropped beat.
 Remember that the P waves that are successful in conducting through have a constant PR interval.
 Since the SA node is firing in a regular pattern, the P to P intervals again march through in a regular pattern (P-P is regular).
 Since not all P waves are conducted into the ventricles, the R to R intervals will be irregular and the ventricular response (HR) may be in the bradycardia range.
-When the block occurs at the bundle of His, the QRS may be narrow since ventricular conduction through the ventricles will be slower therefore creating a wider QRS complex (>.12 seconds).
+When the block occurs at the bundle of His, the QRS may be narrow since ventricular conduction is not disturbed in beats that are not blocked.
+If the blockage occurs at the level of the bundle branches, conduction through the ventricles will be slower therefore creating a wider QRS complex (>.12 seconds).
+(Prutkin J. M., 2013)